farukc/AzureIoTHub-TI-CC3200/README.md

 ## (Documentation is not finished yet!)
 # Sample Energia code connecting Microsoft Azure IoT Hub with a TI CC3200 Launchpad XL
-Texas Instruments is a certified partner for Microsoft Azure and TI CC3200 is shown Microsoft Azure IoT Developer Center
+Texas Instruments is a certified partner for Microsoft Azure and TI CC3200 is shown Microsoft Azure IoT Developer Center.
+But the documentation in Azure IoT Developer Center includes an example for C code only.
+What if you want to connect Azure IoT Hub using Energia ?

 ### Requirements:
 - TI CC3200 Launchpad XL